 Now for every skier’s bucket list item: After using your Mountain Collective days in Utah and its surrounds, catch the daily nonstop from SLC to Paris, hop on the one-hour connection to Geneva and ski two days on the famed slopes of Chamonix, a Mountain Collective global affiliate.
 Drop the mic … or ski pole, no, not the ski pole.

 Yeti Pass is for those who know Utah has The Greatest Snow on Earth® and want to ski and snowboard every single bit of it.
-It provides one day at each of Utah’s 15 resorts, including the new Woodward Park City, the snow sports action hub located right on I-80 between Salt Lake City and Park City.
-If the idea of criss-crossing Utah looks chaotic, then we can provide some focus and make it look utterly brilliant instead.
+It provides one day at each of Utah’s 15 resorts, including Woodward Park City, the snow sports action hub located right on I-80 between Salt Lake City and Park City.
+If the idea of criss-crossing Utah looks chaotic, then we can provide some focus and make it look easily doable and utterly brilliant instead.